Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 Franz Halberg, a Minnesota scientist who studies chronobiology, has discovered that many human biological processes run in seven-day cycles.

-In conclusion, as is with quarantining, masking isn't new either.
+As is with quarantining, masking isn't new either.
 It's just new to us.
 The Spanish flu in the early 1900s was characterized by this same precautionary method.

 And you shall love the Lord your God with all your heart, with all your soul, with all your mind, and with all your strength.’
 This is the first commandment.
 And the second, like it, is this: ‘You shall love your neighbor as yourself.’
 There is no other commandment greater than these.”